hatonthecat/Biology/README.md

 ![image](https://github.com/hatonthecat/Biology/assets/76194453/0fd259c6-7bf5-4d43-a2fa-1d493678abef)

-A paper that causes so much [controversy](https://manlius.substack.com/p/whats-going-on-with-assembly-theory) is sure to reveal certain assumptions about biology that have less testable hypotheses, but are nonetheless valid hypotheses that have not garnered significant consideration.
+A paper that causes so much [controversy](https://manlius.substack.com/p/whats-going-on-with-assembly-theory) is sure to reveal certain assumptions about biology that have less testable hypotheses[Edit: I used the phrase "less testable" because I did not know whether the Assembly Theory (AT) paper used methods that can be experimentally tested outside of mathematical modeling; e.g.

+"An object that exists in multiple copies allows the signatures describing the set of constraints that built it to be measured experimentally.
+For example, mass spectrometry can be used to measure assembly for molecules, because it can measure how molecules are built by making bonds." )

+, but are nonetheless valid hypotheses that have not garnered significant consideration.
 More opportune would be that this discovery is from an adjacent epoch, allowing a "missing link" to be made of evolutionary timeframe.
 More likely than not, some analytical methods can lead to not-so-coincidental deductions that place a discovery adjacent another.
 In other words, the pre-ribosomal era may have existed billions of years ago, but an era not so distant before that could also be deduced based on mathematical modeling of pre-cursor molecules, that, while not resembling universal amino acids or ribosomal RNA, could still retain a universal biochemical mechanism that the early geologic era's atmosphere did not preclude.

 postscript: Life really is physics in a way that requires focus on the physical aspects of nature.
 But on a day to day basis, this fact is not simply grasped or known.